Electronic Pages Die Homepage der Familie Beis

 When the balanced XLR input option is used, the input sensititvity should be reduced to the standard studio level of +4 dBu (1.23 VRMS) plus a reasonable headroom of e.g. 12 dB.
 I.e., 4.91 VRMS (+16 dBu) for 100% FS might be a good choice.

-With the "Flagship" option, consisting of a significantly more expensive ADC-IC which the manufacturer calls his "Flagship" and better (and more expensive) op-amps an approximately 4 dB higher dynamic range than with the standard chip-set is achieved.
+Meanwhile I offer the AD24QS in the "Flagship" version only, i.e., "Flagship" is no longer an option but the new standard version.
+Compared to the former standard version, it consists of a significantly more expensive ADC-IC which the manufacturer calls his "Flagship" and better (and more expensive) op-amps.
+An approximately 6 dB higher dynamic range than with the standard chip-set is achieved.

 For more measurements I made on the previous prototypes read the corresponding article about the AD2496.